 As is the case when choosing the best area to stay in Tokyo, it’s important to consider Tokyo’s cityscape when deciding upon the best perspective to view in.
 In this case, however, you will also need to consider the landscape and landmarks of the skyline as well.
 From west to east, Tokyo’s visual icons include (in order) Mt.
 Fuji, the skyscrapers of Shibuya, the Sumida River and Tokyo Skytree.

+Going from north to south, meanwhile, important defining features include the skyscrapers of Shinjuku, Tokyo Tower, the Rainbow Bridge and Odaiba Island, which—stay tuned—is a great place to get a night view of Tokyo.
 Once you familiarize yourself with the layout of Tokyo, you can decide which direction you want to look as you admire its sprawling cityscape, as well as the icons that are the most essential elements of your view.

 5 Places to Find The Best View of Tokyo